-The information in this section intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire year groups (or bubbles) to remain at home.
+The information in this section is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire year groups (or bubbles) to remain at home.

 What will we deliver?

 In a mandatory remote education provision situation, we are committed to aligning remote work to our standard curriculum provision as closely as we do in school.
-This is to say, we will teach the same curriculum remotely as we do in school wherever is possible and appropriate.
+This is to say, we will teach the same curriculum remotely as we do in school wherever possible and appropriate.
 We may need to make some adaptations in some subjects.
-Examples include Design technology, Art, Music, and Computer Science, where our students may not have access to the specialist equipment or facilities as they do when on the school premises.
+Examples include Design Technology, Art, Music, and Computer Science, where our students may not have access to the specialist equipment or facilities as they do when on the school premises.

-We expect that remote education (including remote teaching and independent work) will closely align to the school day for each year group.
+We expect that remote education (including remote teaching and independent work) will closely align with the school day for each year group.
 We are committed to delivering outstanding learning in each of our five periods in each teaching day, and that these teaching periods take place the same time as they would in school, observing the standard break and lunch times for each year group.

 The vast majority of lessons will be delivered live through our Google Classroom VLE system.
 Materials and independent work can also be accessed through this system in each subject.